 Grants for Solar Panels in the UK

-The UK government encourages offers grants to homeowners to switch to cleaner sources of energy by providing them with the opportunity to earn via their solar panel systems, wind energy systems, etc.
+The UK government encourages grants to homeowners to switch to cleaner sources of energy by providing them with the opportunity to earn via their solar panel systems, wind energy systems, etc.

 Smart Exchange Guarantee (SEG)

-Under the SEG, homeowners can supply their surplus energy to the utility grid.
+Under the SEG, homeowners can supply surplus energy to the utility grid.
 In return, they will receive money for their export.

 Everyone receives different tariffs depending on the electricity supplier.
 The suppliers can offer either fixed rates or flexible options.